 Pre-requisites: Minimum grade of C- in MSP 2701.

 This course explores questions of media ownership, content, flow, cultural values, political power and technological impact in relation to one of today's most used but least understood terms: globalization.
-Lectures, discussions, class activities, videos/films and course readings focus on how history (colonialism, imperialism, international relations), industrialization (industrial vs. "developing"), political systems (communism vs. democracy), economics (public vs. private) and culture (religion, language & world view) have shaped communication systems in Africa, Asia, Canada, Europe and Latin America.
-To do so, the course surveys media systems in industrialized, newly industrialized and developing countries and examines the interrelationship between "global culture" & local culture as related to mass media.
+Lectures, discussions, class activities, videos/films and course readings focus on how history (colonialism, imperialism, international relations), industrialization (industrial vs. "developing"), political systems (more democratic vs. less democratic), economics (more privatization vs. less privatization), culture (religion, language and world view), and the strategies of global media corporations such as Disney and Netflix have influenced the ways media function in different countries and the ways media flow between countries.
+To do so, the course surveys mass communication systems in a variety of countries and examines the interrelationships between them.

 Course Attributes: WI